-The Taliban has launched a coordinated assault on the city of Kunduz in Afghanistan, attacking from four directions and entering the city itself, officials said.
+The Taliban has launched a coordinated assault on the city of Kunduz in Afghanistan, attacking from four directions and entering deep into the city.

 "We are putting all our efforts together to push them back," he said.

-Military helicopters were flying overhead and gunfire could be heard in the city.
+Military helicopters were flying overhead and gunfire could be heard within the city.

-Al Jazeera's Jennifer Glasse, reporting from the capital, Kabul, said: "It will be difficult to dislodge them as we understand that the Taliban have taken positions inside civilian homes.
-Police and security forces are having difficulty distinguishing where exactly the fire is coming from."
+"It will be difficult to dislodge them as we understand that the Taliban have taken positions inside civilian homes.
+Police and security forces are having difficulty distinguishing where exactly the fire is coming from," said Al Jazeera's Jennifer Glasse, reporting from the capital Kabul.

-Kunduz, which fell briefly to the Taliban a year ago, has seen repeated bouts of heavy fighting and was previously seriously threatened in April, July and August.
+Kunduz, which fell briefly to the Taliban a year ago, has seen repeated bouts of heavy fighting.

-A Taliban spokesman, Zabihullah Mujahid, had earlier announced the attack on Twitter.
+A Taliban spokesman, Zabihullah Mujahid, earlier announced the attack on Twitter.

 He said the Nawabad area, and four checkpoints there, had been captured and several soldiers had been killed in a statement that was not immediately possible to verify.